How to Automatically Create PDFs with Google Form Responses

 You should find a personalized email with the merged document as a PDF attachment in your Gmail sent items.
 A copy of the PDF file is saved in your Google Drive that you can use to automatically print the Google Form response via Google Cloud Print.

-If you are stuck, please watch the video tutorial (download) for a visual walkthrough.
+If you are stuck, please watch the video tutorial for a visual walkthrough.